RobertMueller2/OneIMExtensionExample/README.md

    - `TypedWrappers_<assembly suffix>.dll`
 - In the advanced tab, select "Copy all assemblies..." and "with native and platform-specific..."

-Linqpad 8 uses Nuget packages.
+Linqpad 8 uses NuGet packages.
 This includes OneIM dependencies.
-In order to get OneIM Nuget packages into the Nuget package cache, run a full compile in DBCompiler.
+In order to get OneIM NuGet packages into the NuGet package cache, run a full compile in DBCompiler.

+Theoretically, Linqpad 8 should also get along with the NuGet packages for the above DLLs.
+I have not tried this.

 See Linqpad 8 screenshots in the assets subfolder.